prestontw/bazel-rust-guided-experiment/src/stage-2.md

 ### Cleaning up previous steps

-> :eyes: Hmm, look at that, we don't need some of these files anymore!
+> 👀 Hmm, look at that, we don't need some of these files anymore!

-> :facepalm: Yes, this actually took me [reaching out on slack](https://bazelbuild.slack.com/archives/CSV56UT0F) to realize.
+> 🤦‍♂️ Yes, this actually took me [reaching out on slack](https://bazelbuild.slack.com/archives/CSV56UT0F) to realize.
 > Because we aren't using `crate_index` anymore,
 > we can also remove our old `BUILD.bazel` at the root level
 > and the `Cargo.Bazel.lock`.